TissueMAPS/TissueMAPS/docs/user_guide.rst

     ...

-Similarly, you can download all feature values extracted for objects of type ``Cells``:
+Similarly, you can download all feature values extracted for a particular type of objects:

 .. code-block:: http

-    GET /api/experiments/MQ==/mapobjects/Cells/feature-values
+    GET /api/experiments/MQ==/mapobjects/dG1hcHMx/feature-values

 In this case, the server would respond with a message containing the requested feature values as *CSV*-encoded binary data, which can be written to a file using the provided filename: